-In June 1994, the preliminary estimated resident population of the City was 108,861 people.
-In the 10 years from 1995 to 2005, the population dropped by about 4,000.
-It has however been growing since 2005 and reached 154,245 in 2015.
+The population has been growing since 2005 and reached 154,245 in 2015.
 (Source: Australian Bureau of Statistics, Estimated Resident Population).

 Ageing population

 The population is ageing and the City has a greater proportion of older people than the Melbourne average.
 The age profile is similar to metropolitan averages however there is a slightly lower proportion of 5 to 14 year olds and 45 to 64 year olds.
 In addition, the proportion of 25 to 44 year olds is higher and the proportion of people aged over 65 years is significantly higher.
 (Source: Australian Bureau of Statistics, Census of Population and Housing).